Joanah Ngan-Woo: Personal life

 Ngan-Woo is of Chinese and Samoan descent.
 Her great-grandfather migrated from China to Samoa.
 She took up rugby in Year 9 at St Catherine's College in 2009 and was soon promoted to the Oriental Rongotai seniors while still a schoolgirl.
 She has a Bachelor of Arts in Social Policy and Education from Victoria University and also completed a Masters in International Relations in 2019.

 Rugby career

-2018

-Ngan-Woo was one of 28 players who were the first to receive a professional contract with the Black Ferns.
+Ngan-Woo was one of 28 players who were the first to receive a professional contract with the Black Ferns in 2018.

-2019

-Ngan-Woo made her Black Ferns test debut against the United States on 2 July in the Women's Rugby Super Series in San Diego.
+She made her Black Ferns test debut against the United States on 2 July 2019 in the Women's Rugby Super Series in San Diego.
 She later earned her second cap against England.
-Ngan-Woo scored her first international try against Australia on 10 August at Perth.
+Ngan-Woo scored her first international try against Australia on 10 August 2019 at Perth.
 The Black Ferns thrashed the Wallaroos 47–10.

-2021

 Ngan-Woo was selected for the Black Ferns 2021 Europe tour, she played in the second test match against England and in the first test match against France.